|This camel calf is one month old. Mom looked proud of her offspring, not seeming to mind when we moved around her to take photos.

 Last night, Madame Zahra made us another spice-free meal that makes my mouth water mentioning it.
-Today, we’ll dine out mid-day and tomorrow we’ll dine in, as we seem to have adopted an every other day, eating out and eating in pattern.
+Today, we’ll dine out mid-day, and tomorrow we’ll dine in, as we seem to have adopted every other day, dining out and dining in pattern.
 In either case, we look forward to another great meal, now that we’ve worked out the kinks.

 Tomorrow, we’ll share our story of the “trials and tribulations” of taking prescription medication while traveling the world.

 |The first beer Tom drank since arriving in Morocco almost four weeks ago.
 He said the brand, Casablanca, was good enough to order a second.
 Cocktails and beer are expensive in Morocco.
 This local beer was priced at US $5.55, MAD $45.

 |I don’t drink alcohol due to my way of eating.
 Instead, I savored these pretty flowers.